manishavi/JS-ELQ/JavaScript-Eloquent/Notes.md

 We can even write functions that provide new types of control flow.

 There is a built-in array method, `forEach`, that provides something like a for/of loop as a higher-order function.

+## FILTERING ARRAYS

+The `filter` function, rather than deleting elements from the existing array, builds up a new array with only the elements that `pass the test`.
+This function is pure.
+It does not modify the array it is given.

+Like `forEach`, `filter` is a standard array method.